-Students attending MUA are responsible for payment of tuition and fees by U.S. personal check, certified bank check or money order one month prior to matriculation.
+Returning students attending MUA are responsible for payment of tuition and fees by U.S. personal check, certified bank check, or money order one month prior to matriculation.
 If payment is made by check, the cancelled check will serve as the student's receipt.
-If a student remits a check that is returned due to insufficient funds, the student must make any future payments to MUA in the form of a U.S. certified bank check or money order.
-A fee of \$35 USD will be imposed for a personal check returned and not honored.
+If a student remits a check that is returned due to insufficient funds, he or she must make any future payments to MUA in the form of a U.S. certified bank check, or money order.
+A fee of US\$35 will be imposed for a personal check returned and not honored.
 Payment of all tuition and fees are due in full by the date specified on the student bill.